berkmancenter/classifurlr/doc/classification_api.md

 **responses[x].request**

-Data about the original request related to the response data.
+Data about the original request related to each individual response.

 #### response attributes